Peru: Indigenous Peoples and Globalization

 - Academic Resources/Library

 - Track Your Application Online

 The program includes urban and rural homestays in order to expose students to different Peruvian lifestyles, perspectives, and identities.
 By sharing daily activities with their families, students are fully immersed within the local culture and have a unique opportunity to practice their Spanish and Quechua language skills.

-Students live with host families for six weeks in one of two neighborhoods along Cusco's Avenida Cultural.
-Students engage in daily activities with their homestay family which could include playing soccer in the neighborhood park, taking weekend trips, or joining in celebrations and religious holidays.
-Through daily conversations with host family members, students discuss their impressions and experiences of Cusco while exchanging cultural information and insights.
+Students live with host families for six weeks in one of two neighborhoods along Cuzco's Avenida Cultural.
+Students engage in daily activities with their homestay family that can include playing soccer in the neighborhood park, taking weekend trips, or joining in celebrations and religious holidays.
+Through daily conversations with host family members, students discuss their impressions and experiences of Cuzco while exchanging cultural information and insights.

-Students spend five days with a Quechua-speaking family in a rural community in Colca Canyon; specific locations include Yanque, Coporaque, Sibayo and Callalli.
-In Colca, students become immersed in the daily routine of the Andean countryside.
-Students may assist their families in the sowing of potatoes or the harvesting and grazing of cows or sheep.
-Students staying with Quechua families living above 3,800 meters may be invited to participate in the shaving of male (October-November) and female (March) alpacas.
+Students also spend four days living with a Quechua-speaking family on Taquile Island.
+In this community, students become immersed in the daily routine of the Andean countryside, including assisting their families in the sowing of potatoes or the grazing of cows or sheep.

 Other accommodations during the program include hostels, private homes, small hotels, and shelters in the Amazon.